 Chickpeas have always held a special place in my heart, and the method provided below is one of my favorite preparations.
 These crispy beans take 10 minutes to whip up and are delicious toppings on salads, pastas, and even soups.
 Lettuce not forget the 12 grams of protein per cup!

 I wish you all a Happy New Year and hope you do not stress too much over any resolution plans.
 If you give this recipe a try, you’ll see how easy (and delicious) healthy eating can be.

 This recipe serves 3 – 4 people, depending on the size of your squash and your hunger levels.
-It was inspired by Minimalist Baker.
-As always, please tag @garlichead on Instagram; I so love seeing your creations!
+As always, please tag @garlic_head on Instagram; I so love seeing your creations!

 - 1 large spaghetti squash

 - ¼ tsp sea salt

 - 2 cups (packed) fresh basil

 - 1 tsp lemon juice

 - ½ tsp crushed red pepper flakes (optional)

 - 15 oz can chickpeas, rinsed and dried slightly with a towel